huggingface/blog/winning-aimo-progress-prize.md

 As other competitors noted, this competition posed several challenges with respect to model submission and evaluation:

-- The evaluation API provides problems in random order, so tactics like early stopping produce high variance because one run may have more hard problems at the start which leaves less time for the remainder (and vice versa)
+- The evaluation API provides problems in random order, so tactics like early stopping produce high variance because one run may have more hard problems at the start, which leaves less time for the remainder (and vice versa)
 - Most innovations in LLM inference require access to modern GPUs, so standard methods like Flash Attention 2 or torch.compile do not work on T4 GPUs.
-Similarly, modern data types like bfloat16 are not supported which prompted us to explore post-training quantization methods like AWQ and GPTQ.
+Similarly, modern data types like bfloat16 are not supported, which prompted us to explore post-training quantization methods like AWQ and GPTQ.

-Initially we used [Abdur Rafae](https://www.kaggle.com/abdurrafae)’s [public notebook](https://www.kaggle.com/code/abdurrafae/improved-code-interpretation) for our submissions, but found the high variance to be problematic.
+Initially, we used [Abdur Rafae](https://www.kaggle.com/abdurrafae)’s [public notebook](https://www.kaggle.com/code/abdurrafae/improved-code-interpretation) for our submissions, but found the high variance to be problematic.
 To handle this, we took a different approach based Tool Integrated Reasoning:

 ![sc-tir.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/winning-aimo-progress-prize/sc-tir.png)

 1. For each problem, copy the input N times to define the initial batch of prompts to feed vLLM.
 This effectively defines the number of candidates one uses for majority voting.
 2. Sample N diverse completions until a complete block of Python code is produced.
 3. Execute each Python block and concatenate the output, including tracebacks if they appear.
 4. Repeat M times to produce a batch of generations of size N and depth M, allowing the model to self-correct code errors using the traceback.
-If a sample fails to produce sensible outputs (e.g. incomplete code blocks) prune that result.
+If a sample fails to produce sensible outputs (e.g., incomplete code blocks), prune that result.
 5. Postprocess the solution candidates and then apply majority voting to select the final answer

 For our winning submission, we generated N=48 candidates with a depth of M=4.
-Increasing either parameter did not improve performance and we took a conservative approach to stay within the time limit, In effect, this algorithm augments [Self Consistency with CoT](https://arxiv.org/abs/2305.10601) (shown below) with Tool Integrated Reasoning.
+Increasing either parameter did not improve performance, so we took a conservative approach to stay within the time limit.
+In effect, this algorithm augments [Self Consistency with CoT](https://arxiv.org/abs/2305.10601) (shown below) with Tool-Integrated Reasoning.

 ![imo-problem.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/winning-aimo-progress-prize/tot.png)